josephclaytonhansen/turnroot/docs/editor/unit_class_editor.rst

 Giving your unit weapon affinities
 ###################################

 Now that you've got the barebones laid down on the Basics tab, we can move to the next tab!
 (That's not to say the Basic tab is complete; at the least, you need to assign classes.)
+We can skip AI because our unit doesn't need it.
+We'll also be skipping actions for the sake of keeping this tutorial simple.
+This takes us to the **Weapon Affinities** tab.
 This is what you should be seeing:

 .. image:: 003_wa.png